Esmessica/The_path/README.md

 # The_path

 -Python 3.10

 -'keyboard' library

-TO START THE GAME use The_path.ink with game icon.
+TO START THE GAME use The_path.ink

+Enjoy